reuters-graphics/bluprint_graphics-kit/docs/developers/translation.md

 # Translation

 This kit does not include any built-in translation utilities like `gettext`.
-Instead, we recommend creating different [pages or embeds](./pages.md) for each language you're building for and passing the content for each to common Svelte components.
+Instead, we recommend creating different [pages or embeds](./pages.md) for each language you're building and passing the translated content to common Svelte components.

 Let's use a simple example.